aaron-bini-301/portland-301d4/class02_tue_jQueryDOM/README.md

 ---
 ## Review
+### Previous Topics
 - How Agile generates good results.
 - What is MVC?
 What is its structure?
 Why is it helpful?

+### Code

+Objectives during review:
+- What is RWD?
+- What are its benefits?
+Challenges?

+- Blog (pair review, 10 mins)
+- Portfolio (pair review, 10 mins)

+---
+## Objectives
 - What is a js ‘library’?

----
-## Key Objectives

 - How does a browser load HTML files and handle &lt;script&gt; content?
 - Fact: "Under the hood", jQuery uses standard JS functions.
 - How to link and integrate the jQuery lib with your HTML, JS, CSS.